AdobeDocs/analytics.en/help/import/c-data-sources/datasrc-faq.md

 When you upload Data Sources data, you are uploading the metrics that will be available in the report interface.

 For example, if you are uploading Call Center Revenue for products you sell on your site, you can have that Call Center Revenue in the same report as Online Revenue.
-However, you will not be able to use it in conjunction with Visits, because you didn’t upload the number of Visits with it.
+However, you will not be able to use it in conjunction with Visits, because you didn't upload the number of Visits with it.
 Adobe can only report on the metrics and elements that you uploaded through Data Sources (in addition to the regular marketing report metrics).

 ## What happens if I pass negative values into reporting through Data Sources? {#section_77E5F37F3CFB4407BA32A91E6F3132B2}